p2p-safety-net-co-op-dividend-scheme/server/docs/financial_platforms.md

 <b>Basically, you tell the other end to send you a message every time a user recieves a transaction.
 These notifications are usually recieved via http and websocket.

-On the event of a transaction,
+On the event of a transaction,</b>

 ```js
 websocket.on('message', function(tx){